maxmarsc/raciderry/README.md

 *Additional modules installation provided by the patchbox wizard script are NOT required*

-2. Activate `ssh` on the patchbox system by creating an empty `.ssh` file at the root of the boot system

-3. Make sure your system is reachable at `patch@patchbox.local`
+2. Make sure your system is reachable at `patch@patchbox.local`

 ### Build